 His creativity in the field of outdoor education and youth development saw Mark recognised as a Pioneer to the Life of the Nation at Buckingham Palace in 2003.
 In 2004, to address the polarisation of cultures, Mark established the Connecting Cultures initiative, later recognised by the United Nations Alliance of Civilisations as one of the world’s leading civil society initiatives.

-Mark is a proud Patron of The Andrew Croft Memorial Fund.
+A fellow of The Explorers Club in New York, Mark is a proud Patron of The Andrew Croft Memorial Fund.
 In 2011 he received an MBE for services to intercultural understanding, and in 2018 was made an Honorary Fellow of The Royal Scottish Geographical Society.
+In 2019 Mark was awarded The Geographical Award by The Royal Geographical Society, and The Rawabi Prize by The Saudi British Society.